-We utilize the extensive records of debates, opinions, and statements to locate each governor in the context of the ideological climate of his time but prior to a financial crisis, and classify governors as either "doves/pragmatists" or "hawks", for the periods preceding banking crises.
-To do so, we propose an algorithm that ranks governors' relative economic and financial preferences across six major variables: we propose that one of the defining features of "hawks" is that they consistently express concern about moral hazard dynamics and prioritize price stability - while "doves/pragmatists" focus on growth and employment goals.
-Our sources include historical newspaper comments and op-eds, records of speeches and written statements, national biographical dictionaries, auto-biographies, and other relevant personal information.
-We doublecheck our results against the relevant secondary literature in the history of economic thought, history, and political science-fields in which the majority of governors left traces-and also take into account shifts of governors' policy beliefs between crises.
+We utilize the extensive records of debates, speeches, and statements to locate each governor in the context of the ideological climate of his time but prior to a financial crisis, and classify governors as either "doves/pragmatists" or "hawks".
+To do so, we propose an algorithm that ranks governors' relative economic and financial preferences across six major variables.
+We propose that one of the defining features of "hawks" is that they consistently express concern about moral hazard dynamics and prioritize price stability - while "doves/pragmatists" focus on growth and employment goals.4 Our sources include historical newspaper articles, records of speeches and written statements, national biographical dictionaries, auto-biographies, and other relevant personal information.5 We double-check our results against the relevant secondary literature in the history of economic thought, history, and political science-fields in which the majority of governors left traces-and also take into account shifts of governors' policy beliefs between crises.

-Pre-existing ideological beliefs of central bank governors in charge correlate closely with central bank actions during crises: "dovish" governors are 36% more likely to expand the central bank's balance sheet in a crisis, indicating that central bank policy reactions correspond to governor beliefs formed before the crisis.
+Pre-existing ideological beliefs of central bank governors correlate closely with central bank actions during crises: "dovish" governors were 36% more likely to expand the central bank's balance sheet in a crisis, indicating that central bank policy reactions corresponded to governor beliefs formed before the crisis.
 This provides us with an instrument to identify exogenous variation in crisis liquidity support and circumnavigate the inherent endogeneity entangling monetary policy and the macroeconomy.
-Crucially for our identification, such beliefs will be uncorrelated to other factors driving any acute crisis situation.
-It is possible that the anticipation of dovish crisis management could potentially encourage financial risk-taking ex ante.
-But note that this raises the bar for finding finding positive macroeconomic effects of central bank liquidity injection as dovish governors would face more severe crises.
+Crucially for our identification, such beliefs will be uncorrelated to other factors driving any acute crisis.
+It is in theory possible that the anticipation of dovish crisis management could encourage financial risk-taking ex ante.
+But note that this raises the bar for finding positive macroeconomic effects of central bank liquidity injection as dovish governors would face more severe crises.

-We can show, for the first time, that central bank liquidity support systematically cushioned economic effects of financial crises throughout modern history of advanced economies.
-Using governor beliefs as a statistical instrument, we estimate that a central bank balance sheet expansion of at least +15% during the first or second year since financial crisis outbreak bolsters real GDP
+We can show, for the first time, that central bank liquidity support cushioned the economic effects of financial crises throughout the modern history of advanced economies.
+Using governor beliefs as a statistical instrument, we estimate that a central bank balance sheet expansion of at least +15% during the first or second year after a financial crisis outbreak bolsters real GDP by +21% cumulatively over the subsequent three years relative to the no-support counterfactual.

-In addition to the discussion in section 4.1, see Table A.1 in Appendix A, where we discuss in detail primary and secondary source material commenting on each individual governor in office during a banking crisis over 1870-2019, and also adopt alternative existing approaches to rank policy preferences of decision makers, including a three-way classification scheme.
+4In addition to the discussion in section 4.1, see Table A.1 in Appendix A, where we discuss in detail primary and secondary source material commenting on each individual governor in office during a banking crisis over 1870-2019, and also adopt alternative existing approaches to rank policy preferences of decision makers, including a three-way classification scheme.
 Table A.2 also contains further professional and demographic background on all governors in our sample, with table A.5 testing for their potential role in a first-stage regression setup, and section E containing a random governor classification assignment (Figure A.18).

-Appendix section 1 documents our classification rationale governor-by-governor in our country sample during financial crisis episodes over the period 1870-2021.
+5Appendix section 1 documents our classification rationale governor-by-governor in our country sample during financial crisis episodes over the period 1870-2021.
 We also describe our process for dealing with "borderline" cases, or disagreements across different sources.
 National biographical dictionaries were particularly relevant in our approach given their nature as extensive peer-reviewed compendia and include, in the case of the Netherlands, for instance, the "Nieuw Nederlands Biografisch Woordenboek"; the Italian equivalent is the "Dizionario Biografico degli Italiani"; in Sweden, we fall back on the "Svenskt biografiskt lexikon" in this category.